The Rebellion

 Give them the truth about food – the science, the health impact, the food system story – and they’ll make better choices than most adults.
 Our mission is to equip a new generation with the clarity and confidence to say: “I want real food, thanks.”

-of teens want to eat better
+of teens want clearer advice on how to eat better

 75%